tedsluis/kubernetes-via-kubeadm/README.md

 The cluster is ready to schedule pods.
 Continue with deploying the Kubernetes Dashboard...

 ## Install Kubernetes Dashboard
-The `dashboard` itself is a single deployment, but in order to view pod metrics `heapster`, `influxdb` and `grafana` needs to be deployed.
+The `dashboard` itself is a single deployment, but in order to view pod metrics, `heapster`, `influxdb` and `grafana` needs to be deployed too.

 ### InfluxDB
 ```